F5CodeGuru/asm241consolidated/module6/lab1/lab1.rst

 |

-6. Go to Application Security > Headers > Cookie List and examine the new entries for Enforced Cookies
+6. Go to Security > Application Security > Headers > Cookie List and examine the new entries for Enforced Cookies

 |